AOSSIE-Org/Agora-iOS/ README.md

 ## Readme

 iOS Application for Agora Web that uses [Agora](https://gitlab.com/aossie/Agora/): An Electronic Voting Library implemented in Scala.
-This application uses [Agora Web API](https://gitlab.com/aossie/Agora-Web) as backend application_
+This application uses [Agora Web API](https://gitlab.com/aossie/Agora-Web) as backend application.

 To run the development environment for this frontend, you need [Git](https://git-scm.com/) installed.